Specy/specy-app/client/src/posts/a-rustc-soundness-bug-in-the-wild.md

 Just to be sure i ran the same code in debug mode but disabling all debug checks like bound checking and overflow checking, but the bug did not reproduce.
 I managed to narrow it down to `opt-level = 1` causing the panic.

-I go and remove all `unsafe` usage everywhere in the library to make sure that's not the issue, but the panic is still there.
+I try to remove all `unsafe` usage everywhere in the library to make sure that's not the issue.
+But the panic is still there.

 Hm, the only dependency of the crate is `sprs` which has *a ton* of unsafe code, let's file [an issue](https://github.com/sparsemat/sprs/issues/370#issuecomment-2446583795) to see if i'm breaking some invariants.